gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 These versions could be instructions or well wishes.
 It's all about context!

 Try lots of different things!
-As long as your listener understands what you mean, you're speaking Toki Pona.
+Experimenting is key to speaking Toki Pona.

 Here's an example exchange to fit the idea in a conversation: